plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Cyril Pommier**: Cyril wrote the section on the FAIDARE projects, and has made significant contributions to the BrAPI compatibility of the Florilège, FAIDARE, and AGENT projects.
 Cyril has also made significant contributions to the Germplasm and Phenotyping modules of the BrAPI specification.
 + **Jean-François Rami**: Jean-François wrote the section on the ShinyBrAPPs project, and has made significant contributions to the BrAPI compatibility of the ShinyBrAPPs project.
 + **Sebastian Raubach**: Sebastian wrote the section on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
 + **Trevor Rife**: Trevor wrote the section on the Field Book project, and has made significant contributions to the BrAPI compatibility of the Field Book project.
+Trevor also did a significant amount of proofreading and editing to most sections of the manuscript.
 + **Kelly Robbins**: Kelly is the PI for the BrAPI Project grant, and has supported all technical and scientific aspects of the project.
 + **Mathieu Rouard**: Mathieu wrote the section on the MGIS and GIGWA projects, and has made significant contributions to the BrAPI compatibility of the MGIS and GIGWA projects.
 + **Joseph Ruff**: Joseph has made significant contributions to the AGENT project.